OfficeForProductSafetyAndStandards/cosmetic-product-notifications/cosmetics-web/docs/REVIEW_APPS.md

 ## Database

 To make testing easier we are using copy of staging data with extra notifications.
-The name of the template db is `cosmetics-db-staging-template`
+The name of the template db is `cosmetics-database-template`

+### Database preparation

+Instruction how to prepare template database that will be copied to new review app.

 To dump staging db: